MohammadBabaeifar/LCC_HVDC/README.md

 ## Where to Commence?

 You can open this library with a Modelica tool like OpenModelica or Dymola.
-Every model has a description in the /"Documentation Browser".
+Every model has a description in the "Documentation Browser".